hapax/hapax.github.io/assets/teaching.md

   Howard Gruber.
 In *Aesthetics in Science*, ed.
 Judith Weschler.
 A beautiful essay about scientific imagery, intuition, and the aesthetics of complexity.
 - [*A Mathematician's Apology*](https://www.math.ualberta.ca/mss/misc/A%20Mathematician%27s%20Apology.pdf)
   (1940), G. H. Hardy.
-The classic defense of pure mathematics.
+The classic apologia for pure mathematics.
 - [*Problems in General Physics*](https://archive.org/details/IrodovProblemsInGeneralPhysics)
   (1981), Igor Irodov.
-Concise, elementary physics in the Soviet school of education.
+A concise introduction to physics in the Soviet style.
 - *Out of the Labyrinth* (2007), Ellen and Robert Kaplan.
-A playful book about the Harvard math circle and its philosophy, discovered near the end of writing this post.
-A very similar message about discovery and play.
+A playful book about the Harvard maths circle and its philosophy, discovered near the end of writing this post.
+A very similar message about exploration and play.
 - [*The Myth of Ability*](https://jumpmath.org/jump/en/book_myth_ability)
   (2003), John Mighton.
 An exposition of the JUMP method and the philosophy behind it, very similar (though at a primary level) to